webplatform/docs/apis/indexeddb/IDBCursor/delete/index.md

     href: /apis/indexeddb/IDBCursor
 summary: 'Returns an IDBRequest object and, in a separate thread, deletes the record at the cursor''s position, without changing the cursor''s position.
 Once the record is deleted, the cursor''s value is set to null.'
 tags:
-  0: API
+  - API_Object_Methods
-  1: Object
+  - API
-  2: Methods
+  - IndexedDB
-  4: IndexedDB
+  - Needs_Examples
 uri: apis/indexeddb/IDBCursor/delete

 ---